maijahaka/docker-builder/README.md

 The GitHub repository should contain a Dockerfile.

-The option "-it" is required for running interactive TTY, which will ask you to enter their Docker Hub credentials.
+The option "-it" is required for running interactive TTY, which will ask you to enter your Docker Hub credentials.

 The container communicates with the Docker daemon on the host machine through /var/run/docker.sock.